na-na-hi/renget/archive/rozenmaidenrentry.md

 There are **NO** any "official" discords/matrixes/telegrams/ircs/whatever, avoid them like fire, anon, it's for your own good ~desu.

-!>I really need to write some kind of FAQ desu...
+!>I really need to make some kind of general FAQ desu...